 Female economic and financial inequality is an issue that has been affecting the lives of many generations of women, in many different ways: from having to pay a tax on tampons and in general higher prices for products mainly used by women, to having to deal with sexist treatment when entering business and economic careers.

 The level of inequality in our society will continue to worsen if women and other minorities are excluded from making economic decisions that have gendered as well as ethnic effects.
 Likewise, we will never be able to move towards a fairer economic system if the work of economists and researchers from minority backgrounds continues to be hampered.

 Economists such as Jayati Ghosh and Mariana Mazzucato are already contributing to shifting the economic thinking towards more progressive and heterodox visions.

 Moreover, research shows that when women are included in decision-making processes, innovation and creativity increase, conflicts reduce, more perspectives are brought to the table, and points are put on the agenda that would otherwise be ignored by men.

-This is therefore not just a “feminist” issue.
-It is about democracy, fairness, and even development.
-In a democratic society, the diversity of the population should be equally represented in institutions of power – when this happens, it does not only benefit single minority groups, but society as a whole.
+This is, therefore, not just a “feminist” issue.
+It is about democracy and fairness, and even development.
+In a democratic society, the diversity of the population should be equally represented in institutions of power – when this happens, it not only benefits specific minority groups, but society as a whole.

-We at Positive Money Europe are committed to empowering and platforming women’s and other minorities’ voices, bringing them to the forefront of the debate on money, economy, and finance.
+We at Positive Money Europe are committed to empowering and platforming women’s and other minorities’ voices, bringing them to the forefront of the debate on money, the economy and finance.